 (a) When deemed received/filed.
-A document submitted in an adjudicative proceeding is officially received for filing only when the original documentincluding the required certificate of service under subsection (6) of this section, and the required number of copies, are physically received at the commission's records centerby mail or in-hand delivery and stamped with the date and time.
-The date-stamped time will determine whether a document meets any deadline that applies and will determine the timing of any later deadlines based on filing.
-Documents that are delivered to the commission's records center after 5:00 p.m. are not considered officially received or filed until the next business day when they are stamped with the date and time.
+A document submitted in an adjudicative proceeding is officially received for filing only when the original document, including the required certificate of service under subsection (6) of this section are electronically or physically received by the commission's records center as specified in WAC 480-07-140(5) or by mail or in-hand delivery and stamped with the date and time.
+The date-stamped time of the electronic or printed submission will determine whether a document meets any deadline that applies and will determine the timing of any later deadlines based on filing.
+Documents that are delivered to the commission's records center after 5:00 p.m. are not considered officially received or filed until the next business day.

-(d) Filings must be supplemented by an electronic version of the document.
-Parties filing pleadings, motions, prefiled testimony and exhibits, and briefs must supplement their filing by submitting the document in electronic form, as specified in WAC 480-07-140(5), unless excused from the obligation by the presiding officer.
+(d) Electronic Filings must be supplemented by a printed version of the document.
+Parties filing pleadings, motions, prefiled testimony and exhibits, and briefs must supplement their filing by submitting the document in printed form, unless excused from the obligation by the presiding officer.

 (3) Number of copies; failure to file sufficient number of copies. (a) Number of copies.
-Unless the commission specifies a different number of copies, every pleading, motion, response, and brief submitted to the commission by mail or courier must be filed with twelve copies.
-A party for whom providing the required number of copies would be a hardship may describe the hardship and request permission to file fewer copies. (b) Failure to file sufficient number of copies.
-If a person files fewer than the required number of copies of a document, the commission may reject the filing or the commission may make the additional copies for distribution and processing within the commission.
+Unless the commission specifies a different number of copies, every pleading, motion, response, and brief submitted to the commission must be supplemented with five printed copies.
+A party for whom providing the required number of printed copies would be a hardship may describe the hardship and request permission to submit fewer copies. (b) Failure to submit sufficient number of copies.
+If a person submits fewer than the required number of copies of a document, the commission may reject the filing or the commission may make the additional copies for distribution and processing within the commission.
 If the commission makes copies to meet the total number required, the commission will bill the filing person at a rate of thirty cents per page, plus sales tax.
 This rate compensates for the loss of the worker's attention to assigned duties, the unscheduled use of equipment, and the cost of materials.